 In this section we look at opportunities for cutting costs if you’re doing face to face training.
 These include more effective procurement, improving fill rates, leveraging work experience and reducing administration costs.

 It is not always a popular option, but an alternative way to address cost reduction and performance issues is to look at outsourcing.

 More for less is about adding value, not just about cutting costs.
-The ideas in this paper are designed to enable learning and development to become a more flexible, technology enabled service which helps organizations improve business performance.
+The ideas in this paper are designed to enable learning and development to become a more flexible, technology enabled service which helps organisations improve business performance.